 "...I was in prison and you visited me."
 Matthew 25:36

-Tom Ducombs has the privilege of participating in an upcoming Kairos Prison Ministry weekend at Kershaw Correctional Institution on September 26-29, 2019.
+Tom Ducombs is participating in the upcoming Kairos Prison Ministry weekend at Kershaw Correctional Institution on March 12-15, 2020.

 of the men in our state prisons have been abandoned by their families and